Blackmoor Park Infant School

 My background is in Finance, with over 25 years of experience - I have been lucky enough to work across different organisations and sectors including – Insurance, Non for Profit Tech.
 This has given me valuable insight into how business works.
 My current role is Systems Transformation Manager.
 It’s these skills that will allow me to challenge and support within the school committee."

-Mr Edd Naylor (Acting Headteacher)
+Mr Edd Naylor (Headteacher)

 Mrs Sarah Rattigan (Assistant Headteacher)

 "I have been a teacher for 20 years, with the past 14 spent at Blackmoor Park Infants.
 My previous experience includes working as a Children's Centre Teacher and serving as a Teacher Advisor to the PVI sector.
-Currently, I am the Assistant Head, Early Years Lead, DDSL and Curriculum Lead for
+Currently, I am the Assistant Head, Early Years Lead, DDSL and Curriculum Lead for PSHE.
+Teaching in Early Years is a privilege, as it allows me to see the world through the eyes of our youngest learners.
+I am committed to ongoing professional development to ensure we provide high-quality education for our children.

 As a member of the Senior Leadership Team, I strive to be approachable and supportive, valuing the voice of all colleagues.
 I am proud to serve as the staff representative on the school committee, working collaboratively to support the school's vision and development."